The new general data privacy laws in Oregon and Delaware expand on existing requirements under other state privacy laws.*

 For Delaware, the law does not expressly state what penalties the Attorney General may seek other than stating that violations will be prosecuted in accordance with the provisions of Subchapter II of Chapter 25 of Title 29, which provides for civil penalties of up to $10,000 per violation, as well as injunctive relief, which, if violated, can result in enhanced civil penalties of up to $25,000 per violation.
 The law also provides covered businesses a 60-day right to cure to remedy alleged noncompliance; however, the right to cure is set to sunset on December 31, 2025.

-The passage of the laws in Oregon and Delaware adds to the increasing complexity for larger businesses, including certain nonexempt financial institutions and their affiliates, to comply with a patchwork of state privacy laws.
+The passage of the laws in Oregon and Delaware adds to the increasing complexity for larger businesses, including certain nonexempt financial institutions and their affiliates, to comply with a patchwork of new state general data privacy laws.
 Though the laws largely adopt the Colorado model, by expanding on existing requirements under other state privacy laws, the laws in Oregon and Delaware arguably set a new compliance bar for businesses that meet the laws’ applicability thresholds.
 As a result, businesses subject to the new laws will need to reassess their existing privacy compliance programs to ensure compliance.

 [i] The Oregon law provides covered businesses the option to provide either: (a) the list of third parties it has disclosed a particular individual’s personal data to or (b) the list of all third parties to which the business has disclosed any personal data.
 Many covered businesses may find it simpler to keep the latter list.